lymphatic drainage werribee

 · Heart valve insufficiency or asthma due to heart problems, this is because MLD will put more pressure on the heart due to the increase in circulating fluid

-“Working in the south of France in the 1930s with patients who had chronic sinusitis and diffuse acne, Dr Vodder had the insight to “drain” the stagnant areas associated with these conditions toward the neck.
-He later realized that he was working with lymphatic pathways, which led him to develop manual techniques that departed from the heavy-pressure techniques of Swedish massage.
+He later realised that he was working with lymphatic pathways, which led him to develop manual techniques that departed from the heavy-pressure techniques of Swedish massage.
 Dr Vodder presented his technique, called manual lymph drainage (MLD)”

-We always say you will feel better, worse or nothing!
+• We always say you will feel better, worse or nothing!
 A big key to feeling good and getting the best results is drinking water before and after your lymphatic massage.

 Some people feel nothing during and/or after a treatment, or they may feel the effects the next day or two.